BLOG

 Maintaining good oral hygiene and regular dental visits are essential in preventing gingivitis.
 Here are some tips:

 Firstly, brush your teeth at least twice a day with fluoride toothpaste.
 Use a soft-bristled toothbrush and replace it every three to four months.
 Secondly, floss daily.
 Flossing removes plaque and food particles from between the teeth and under the gumline.
 Additionally, use mouthwash.
 An antibacterial mouthwash can help reduce plaque and prevent gingivitis.
 Moreover, eat a balanced diet rich in fruits, vegetables, and whole grains to support gum health.
-Lastly, visit Abbey Mead Dental Practice for regular cleanings and check-ups to catch gum problems early and receive professional care.
+Lastly, visit Abbey Mead for regular cleanings and check-ups to catch gum problems early and receive professional care.

 Treatment Options